 - Preheat the oven to 375 degrees F.

 - Line two baking sheets with parchment paper.

 - Stir the powdered cinnamon into ¼ cup of sugar in a bowl.
 Set aside.

 - Pour the lemon juice into a small glass bowl.
 Add the baking soda.
 Wait until the fizzing subsides, then stir.
 Set aside.

-- Cream the butter, the remaining ¾ cup of granulated sugar, and the brown sugar in a Kitchenaid mixer for 2 minutes using medium speed.
+- Cream the butter, the remaining ¾ cup of granulated sugar, and the brown sugar in the bowl of a Kitchenaid mixer for about 45 seconds to 1 minute using medium speed.

-- Add the eggs, vanilla, baking powder, salt and lemon juice/baking soda mixture.
-Process for 30 seconds over low speed.
-Scrape down sides of bowl, if necessary.
+- Add the eggs, vanilla, baking powder, salt and lemon juice/baking soda mixture to the bowl of the mixer.
+Process for 30 to 45 seconds on medium speed, or until the ingredients are just combined.
+Scrape down sides of the bowl, if necessary, throughout the process.

 - Add the cassava flour in small batches, incorporating over low speed until well-combined.
 Scrape down sides of bowl, and process for an additional 30 seconds.